 - A student intern is expected to comply with the Emerson College Code of Conduct in all interactions with their host organization.
 Please see the Student Handbook and the Student Intern Code of Conduct.

 - A student intern is not required to complete internship hours with their host organization during holidays recognized at Emerson College.
 The intern’s schedule must meet the minimum required internship hours whether or not holiday time is taken.

 - A student may not take an internship as a directed study or directed project.
 These opportunities are managed by the student’s academic department.

-- Any business owned or operated by a current Emerson faculty or staff member may not host an Emerson student intern through the internship for academic credit program.
+- Any business owned or operated by a current Emerson faculty or staff member may not host an Emerson student intern through the internship for credit program.

-- The host organization is expected to comply with the Emerson College Anti-Discrimination and Anti-Harassment policies in all interactions with the student intern.
+- The host organization is expected to comply with the Emerson College Anti-Discrimination and Anti-Harassment Policies in all interactions with the student intern.